GhaniHaider/PostGenerator/README.md

 🔑 Usage Enter your Gemini API Key when prompted.
 API_key: "AIzaSyAhUHN6XnEYeNx9g8QqsKKWKjtrc1tSnRA"

-Receive an AI-generated response based on the Gemini API.
+Receive an AI-generated response based on the Gemini and Pollinations.